QinJiangbo/OkJPA/README.md

 6. Well done!
 Enjoy!

 # Download
-you can download from the [here](https://of7vtvi79.qnssl.com/OkJPA-1.0-SNAPSHOT.jar).
+you can download the lib from the [here](https://of7vtvi79.qnssl.com/OkJPA-1.0-SNAPSHOT.jar).

 ## author
 qinjiangbo1994@163.com